learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

+TODO: below we open an idea that we then tell them to shelve immediately.
+Finish the core lesson then add in this functionality when you bring up the possibility, instead of having them hold on to it.

 Our `Waiter` has a name and an attribute relating to their their years of experience.
 We could instantiate a waiter with anything we wanted to, but it might be fun to do some math later and see if our customers tip experienced waiters better.